 Glass Type

-Determining the type of glass -- be it low-iron or patterned glass -- for your project is your first step.
+Determining the type of glass — be it low-iron or patterned glass — for your project is your first step.
 For almost every project, there’s an ideal glass type.
+Knowing which one you need helps the glass manufacturer point out any potential hiccups or issues that could arise during production.
+This is also important for ensuring consistency in your project design and aesthetics.

 Detailed Renderings

-Tempered commercial glass shaping is an intricate process and can only be done once per pane.
-Giving shape to a piece of tempered glass starts before a pane is put through the tempering process.
+Shaping tempered glass is intricate and one can only do it once per pane.
+Giving shape to a piece of tempered glass starts before tempering a pane of glass.

 Tempered glass fabrication renderings should include: